reidbraswell1/react-props-state/README.md

         - `this.onSubmit = this.onSubmit.bind(this)`;

 At this point, you should be able to type a new task in the input element, click add, and see the new list item displayed in the unordered list on the screen!

+Additional features added:
+- Boostrap styling.
+- Delete button for deleting entries from the to do list.